Why Exercise Is So Important

 The Australian Food standards code allows for a single daily dose of 3g of creatine, though we do note many users do take in excess of this amount, and studies are done on amounts well in excess of 3g with no ill effects.

-A doctoral fellow at the University of Western Australia who has a straightforward approach to nutrition and supplements.
+Jackson Peos has completed a PhD at the University of Western Australia, and has a straightforward approach to nutrition and supplements.

 He's completed his BSc in Sports Science, and Exercise & Health, and his BSc (Hons) in Exercise Physiology.